Amey-Thakur/MICROPROCESSOR-AND-MICROPROCESSOR-LAB/Online Exam/README.md

 # Online Exam & Assessments

 > [!IMPORTANT]
 > **Online Learning (2020-2021)**: This section documents the assessment phase conducted during the COVID-19 pandemic.
-Most assessments, including Unit Tests and Semester Finals, were conducted online.
+All assessments, including Unit Tests and Semester Finals, were conducted online.

 ## Assessment Records